List of EastEnders characters introduced in 2010: Tommy Moon

 Ronnie continues to care for Tommy but starts behaving erratically.
-She later returns to the hospital where she gave birth and meets her midwife, Diane McLean (Hannah Kew), and realises she has to give Tommy back to Kat immediately.
+She later returns to the hospital where she gave birth, and meets her midwife, Diane McLean (Hannah Kew).
+Ronnie realises she has to give Tommy back to Kat immediately.
 She tells Jack that the baby is not his son, and then explains to Kat what happened on the night James died.
-Kat refuses to believe it but takes Tommy, while Ronnie hands herself in to the police.
+Kat refuses to believe it, but takes Tommy, while Ronnie hands herself in to the police.
 Jack says an emotional goodbye the next day as he hands Tommy over to social services.
 Alfie is interviewed by a social worker, but Kat leaves the hospital unable to cope.

 However, Jean Slater (Gillian Wright) tells Kat that it is a miracle that Tommy is alive, so Kat returns to the hospital to be interviewed, and they are reunited with Tommy.
 Although Kat struggles to bond with Tommy at first and refuses to say his name, she soon adjusts and she and Alfie have Tommy christened; his godparents are Jean and Ian Beale (Adam Woodyatt).
-However, Alfie and Kat end their marriage and they share custody of Tommy.
+However, Alfie and Kat end their marriage, and they share custody of Tommy.
 Michael tells Tommy that he is his real father, angering Alfie, though Tommy is still too young to understand.
-Michael dies in November 2013 after being stabbed by Janine Butcher (Charlie Brooks), however, later that month Kat and Alfie reunite.
+Michael dies in November 2013 after being stabbed by Janine Butcher (Charlie Brooks); however, later that month, Kat and Alfie reunite.
 In 2014, Kat gives birth to Tommy's twin brothers Bert and Ernie Moon (Freddie and Stanley Beale).
-Kat is badly burnt in a fire and after she becomes depressed, separating from Alfie, which affects Tommy negatively.
+Kat is badly burnt in a fire, and afterwards, she becomes depressed, separating from Alfie, which affects Tommy negatively.
 Kat eventually reunites with Alfie.
 They win £1 million on a scratchcard and depart for a new life in Spain.
 Kat returns on Christmas Day to surprise her cousin, Stacey Branning (Lacey Turner), without Alfie and the children.
 Later, Alfie returns with Tommy, Bert and Ernie, annoyed that Kat has left them without warning.